bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 |image0|

-The main process itself (Order) and each of the depicted sub processes (DoOrder, ProcessOrder, Shipment) are defined in own projects.
+The main process itself (Order) and each of the depicted sub processes (DoOrder, ProcessOrder, Shipment) are defined in their own projects.
 All of those projects together form a (generic) web shop application, depicted below.
-The web shop project contains the business process and it's start; the Frontend project contains the DoOrder sub process; the backend project contains the ProcessOrder sub process; the Shipment project contains the Shipping sub process.
+The web shop project contains the business process and its start; the Frontend project contains the DoOrder sub process; the backend project contains the ProcessOrder sub process; the Shipment project contains the Shipping sub process.